cert-manager/website/content/docs/configuration/vault.md

 > **Issuer vs. ClusterIssuer:** With an Issuer resource, you can only refer to a
 > service account located in the same namespace as the Issuer.
 With a
 > ClusterIssuer, the service account must be located in the namespace that is
-> configured by the flag `--cluster-scoped namespace`.
+> configured by the flag `--cluster-resource-namespace`.

 To create the role in Vault, you can use the following command: